MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

 `snapshot_progress` will need to be exposed by the source operators themselves, as the data itself during snapshotting all has the same frontier.
 This means the operators will need to track and periodically report a frontier describing the progress they have made reading the snapshot.
-In practice, this number of rows they have read, per-table.
+In practice, this is the number of rows they have read, per-table.

 #### Example Scenarios and Hydration Backpressure